 Yup – I was a used car salesman in California.

 During a negotiation, one customer started crying and I realised that people do not buy based on logic.
-People buy on emotion, whatever they tell you.
+Whatever you’re told, when people buy stuff it’s an emotional decision

 Eventually, the car dealer had to let me go after his business was hit by a recession.